 Seller: tLighthouse Books, Onekama, MI, U.S.A.

 Condition: good.
 Good condition.
 A copy that has been read but remains in clean condition.
 All pages are intact and the cover is intact.
 The spine and cover may show signs of wear.
 Pages can include limited notes and highlighting, and the copy can include "From the library of" labels or previous owner inscriptions.
-100% GUARENTEE!
+100% GUARANTEE!
 Shipped with delivery confirmation.
-If you're not satisfied with purchase please return for a full refund.
+If you're not satisfied with purchase please just return it!
 Seller Inventory # HSV.022645598X.G

 Seller: INDOO, Avenel, NJ, U.S.A.